 However, the election of President Mahmoud Ahmadinejad in 2005 halted any progress in talks, and the IAEA referred Iran to the UN Security Council for failing to comply with its Nuclear Non-Proliferation Treaty (NPT) Safeguards Agreement.

 Since then, the Security Council has adopted six resolutions requiring Iran to stop enriching uranium, some imposing sanctions.

-The US and EU have imposed additional sanctions on Iranian oil exports and banks since 2012, crippling Iran's economy.
+In 2012, the US and EU began imposing additional sanctions on Iranian oil exports and banks, crippling Iran's economy.

-Despite this, Iran continues to enrich uranium.
+Despite that, Iran continued to enrich uranium.
 In 2009, it disclosed the existence of a new underground facility at Fordo.

-The two sides in the negotiations have hailed the agreement.
-President Barack Obama said it would "cut off Iran's most likely paths to a [nuclear] bomb", while his Secretary of State John Kerry said the agreement would make the region safer for its allies, including Israel.
+President Barack Obama said the interim deal would "cut off Iran's most likely paths to a [nuclear] bomb", while his Secretary of State John Kerry said the agreement would make the region safer for its allies, including Israel.

 President Rouhani also welcomed the deal, saying "No matter what interpretations are given, Iran's right to enrichment has been recognised".
 Iran's Supreme Leader Ayatollah Khamenei, who has final say in nuclear matters, called it an "achievement" and a "success".

 The deal however has been sharply criticised by Israel, which sees Iran's nuclear programme as a potential threat to its existence.
 Prime Minister Benjamin Netanyahu said it was "a historic mistake" and warned that Israel was "not bound" by it.
 Israel neither confirms nor denies it has nuclear weapons - a policy known as "nuclear ambiguity" - though it is widely believed to possess up to 400 warheads.Why is Iran suspected of seeking nuclear weapons?